TuKDoan/video-ascii/README.md

 ## How to use

-Just run `video-to-ascii` in your terminal
+Just run `ascii-video` in your terminal

 ```bash
 $ cd ../filepath/